 Many sausage dog owners wonder about their dog’s sleeping habits, and if there is anything to be aware of.
 It depends on the cause of your Dachshund’s sleepiness.
 Generally speaking, depending on their life stage, doxies will sleep longer during some days and not as much on others.

 We understand that your Dachshund’s “excessive” sleeping might be a source of concern, especially when you know that doxies are considered to be energetic and lively animals.
 There are several reasons why your Dachshund could be suffering from sleepiness and we’ll explore each of these situations.

-According to one estimate, dogs generally spend 20 percent of their day being active, 30 percent inactively awake, and 50 percent of the day sleeping.
+Generally speaking, dogs tend to spend 20% of their day being active, 30% being awake, but not active, and 50% of the day sleeping.
 This is especially true with Dachshunds, whose ancestors normally sleep a lot because of the nature of their work in the past.

 As you may know, Dachshunds are hunting dogs.
 Thus, they normally sleep when they don’t hunt to conserve energy.
 This natural tendency could still be seen in modern dachshunds today.

 For Dachshund owners, you can expect your four-legged friend to sleep as much as 14 hours a day.
 It is completely natural for dogs, including your Dachshund, to snooze as soon as they don’t see any meaningful activities for them to perform.

 How old is your doxie?
 Dachshunds in both extreme ends of the age spectrum tend to sleep more.
 Puppies and old dogs sleep as much as 18 hours a day.

 It is understandable for us to notice puppies sleeping a lot, but as dogs grow old, they lose their vitality, strength, and stamina.
 They don’t exert as much physical and mental effort as they used to.